 Markdown is a great plain text format for a lot of applications and is often used to convert to HTML (for example on my WordPress blog here).
-I recently had a case where I needed to convert from HTML and found that Pandoc makes it really easy.
-What’s Pandoc Pandoc is an open-source utility for … Continue reading Converting HTML to Markdown using Pandoc
+There are also some good use cases for the opposite: converting from HTML into Markdown.
+I recently had such a case to convert some older blog posts from … Continue reading Converting HTML to Markdown using Pandoc

 Welcome to my small corner of the Internet!
 I’ve been blogging here on cantoni.org since July 1999, originally as one of the early beta testers of CityDesk, then starting in 2002 with several versions of MovableType.
 Finally in early 2014 I switched to WordPress.
 I don’t post too often, so one side effect is that … Continue reading About